 FedEE Review of minimum wage rates across Europe

 Many countries in Europe operate statutory or collectively determined minimum wage rates.
 In all but a handful of countries, these rates provide a standard of living that is close to (or even below) subsistence levels.
 Denmark, Finland, Italy and Sweden do not operate national minimum rates, but nevertheless have minimum rates set through sectoral collective agreements that jointly cover a high proportion of the working population.
 Austria set a minimum pay level in 2009, but now appears to have let it lapse.
-Germany operates statutory minimum rates in a number of sectors.
+Germany introduced a national minimum wage for the first time on January 1st 2015 although transitional provisions apply in some circumstances.

 The International Labour Organisation establishes minimum rates for able seamen.
 As of December 31st 2013 the minimum monthly wage for seafarers is 585 US dollars.
 The minimum consolidated monthly wage, including overtime and annual paid leave is 1,028 US dollars.

 Monthly gross statutory minimum wage rates: